usaid-cs/yesterday-i-learned/random.md

 - Magikarp is based on the [myth](http://www.egreenway.com/dragonsrealms/DT3.htm) that if a carp swims all the way upstream and up a waterfall it will turn into a dragon.
 - The phrase is "turn on a dime", meaning "to turn with a small turning radius", because the dime was the smallest US coin in circulation.
 - [No skill in pokemon sharply raises two stats at the same time.](https://pokemondb.net/pokebase/113280/what-stat-raising-moves-raise-at-least-2-stats-at-once)
-- Contrary to popular belief that liars don't look at you, [they look at you more than the average person](https://www.youtube.com/watch?v=P_6vDLq64gE) to compensate for that myth.
 - [Mamma Mia!](https://en.wikipedia.org/wiki/Mamma_Mia!) is a 1999 musical.
 [Mamma Mia!](https://en.wikipedia.org/wiki/Mamma_Mia!_%28film%29) is also a 2008 _film_.
 And then there's [Mamma Mia!
 Here We Go Again](https://en.wikipedia.org/wiki/Mamma_Mia!_Here_We_Go_Again), a 2018 film that follows thw 2008 one.
 - [The Color Run](https://en.wikipedia.org/wiki/The_Color_Run), the run in which you get bombed by coloured cornstarch, is run by a for-profit company.
 - A [sawhorse](https://en.wikipedia.org/wiki/Sawhorse), completely unrelated to the seahorse, is a beam with four legs.